-Kirsten, the Creative Director at Reverse Garbage, lives and breathes reuse – which has been the ethos of Reverse Garbage for 46 years.
+Kirsten, the Chief Executive Officer of Reverse Garbage, lives and breathes reuse – which has been the ethos of Reverse Garbage for 46 years.

 Her years in film and theatre transforming costumes from one period to another on a budget and running operations at Dress for Success Sydney have all drawn on her passion for reuse and the environment.